sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L11_Enable_Dynamic_Configuration_and_Feature_Flags.md

 In this exercise, you will create the App Configuration resource in Azure, enable the managed identity and then test the full solution.

->Note: This exercise doesn't require any coding skills.
+>**Note**: This exercise doesn't require any coding skills.
 The website's code implements already Azure App Configuration functionalities.

 If you want to know how to implement this in your application, please take a look at these tutorials: [Use dynamic configuration in an ASP.NET Core app](https://learn.microsoft.com/azure/azure-app-configuration/enable-dynamic-configuration-aspnet-core) and [Manage feature flags in Azure App Configuration](https://learn.microsoft.com/azure/azure-app-configuration/manage-feature-flags).

 ## Task 1: Create the App Configuration resource